What are the characteristics of the best schools? We explore what makes some schools the best schools.

 Interestingly enough, extensive academics does not mean lots of AP courses or even an IB curriculum in my opinion.
 I feel very strongly that course content is important.
 But it is equally important for young people to have lots of subjects to explore.
 They can do that at the best schools.
 The approach may differ from school to school but in just about every case I can think of the best schools offer lots of subjects for their students to explore.

 As I have mentioned at great length in several other articles about private schools, athletics are just simply part of the program.
 They are not optional.
-They are designed to teach young people the values of competition, team work and respect for others.
+They are designed to teach young people the values of competition, teamwork and respect for others.
 Wait!
-Aren't those the same things which are being taught across the academic side anyway?
+Aren't those the same things that are being taught across the academic side anyway?
 Yes.
 That's an integrated approach to educating the whole child.
 The best schools are really good at teaching those values.

 Extensive extracurricular activities